waldirio/rho/README.rst

 ----------------
 Contributing
 ----------------
-Reference the `CONTRIBUTING <CONGRIBUTING.rst>`_ guide for information to the project.
+Reference the `CONTRIBUTING <CONTRIBUTING.rst>`_ guide for information to the project.

 --------------------
 Copyright & License